 A project's to-be architecture typically includes inventory objects from the as-is architecture that may be affected by proposed architectural changes as well as new solutions objects such as solution applications, solution components, solution devices, solution information flows, solution local components, solution peripherals, solution standard platforms, solution technical services, and solution business supports created in the context of the to-be architecture.
 The solution objects are considered to be "shadow" objects - copies of the base applications, information flows, etc. that they were derived from.
-The solution objects exist only in the context of the to-be architecture definition and may be modified within the context of the to-be architecture definition and may be modified within the context of the to-be architecture can be checked in to the inventory, whereby the solution objects that are based on inventory objects overwrite their corresponding inventory object.
+The solution objects exist only in the context of the to-be architecture definition and may be modified within the context of the to-be architecture without affecting the inventory objects they are based on.
+The architectural changes defined in the context of the proposed to-be architecture can be checked in to the inventory, whereby the solution objects that are based on inventory objects overwrite their corresponding inventory object.
 All architecture elements added to the inventory via the proposed to-be architecture will have an object state indicating that the object is planned.
 The object state must be manually changed to an active object state when operational use of the to-be architecture element begins, which is typically upon completion of the project's implementation.